Retirees frequently asked questions

 202 Arbor Lake Drive

-You may designate up to two bank accounts for direct deposit of your monthly retirement benefit.
-However, our automated systems do not currently allow the flexibility to designate a portion of your benefit to be deposited into a bank account and the remainder of your benefit to be issued on a prepaid debit card.
+You can designate up to two bank accounts for direct deposit of your monthly retirement benefit.
+However, you cannot designate a portion of your benefit to be deposited into a bank account and the remainder of your benefit to be issued on a prepaid debit card.

 How do I change the income tax withholding on my monthly retirement benefit?

-As a benefit recipient, you may complete a Withholding Certificate for Monthly Benefit Payments (Form 7202) to change your South Carolina state income tax withholding designations.
-Although the dollar amounts may change annually as a result of changes to the required withholding tables, the changes you make for marital status and exemptions will remain in effect until you make further changes or revoke them.
-Send the completed form to:
+Complete a Withholding Certificate for Monthly Benefit Payments (Form 7202) to change your South Carolina state income tax withholding designations.
+Dollar amounts might change annually because of changes to the required withholding tables.
+However, the changes you make for marital status and exemptions will remain in effect until you make further changes or revoke them.
+Mail the completed form to:

 Attention: Benefit Payments Department